zkinsk/burger/README.md

     - We can update and destroy the data in our database

 3. Custom ORM - Object Relational Mapping
     - I have build a custom ORM which allows me to make multiple types of database queries using generic queries that can handle various parameters.
-This simplifies the code and keeps me from having to write multiple specific queries.
+This simplifies the code and keeps me from having to write multiple specific database queries.